Onion Naan Recipe

 Heat a heavy skillet or a frying pan over high heat until it becomes extremely hot.
 You don’t need to use any oil or butter for this step.

-Transfer the rolled naan with the topping side up onto the hot skillet.
+Transfer the rolled naan, topping side up, to the hot skillet.
 Let it cook for about 1-2 minutes; you should see it begin to inflate and develop a slight char on the undersurface.

-Flip the bread over and continue cooking for another 1-2 minutes on the other side.
+Flip the bread over and cook for 1-2 minutes on the other side.
 Brush generously with ghee or butter and serve hot.

 In An Oven